The SOFIA Massive (SOMA) Star Formation Q-band Follow-up. II. Hydrogen Recombination Lines Toward High-Mass Protostars: Discussion

-Figure \ref{fig:int-variation} shows the intensity variation with frequency (recombination lines transitions in descending order of quantum numbers) for our target sources along with the existing result of Orion KL \citep{liu2022}.
-We found an increasing trend in line intensity with frequency for both H$\alpha$ and H$\beta$ lines in G45.12 and G28.20, with a slope of 1.
-For G45.47, the trend is relatively flat.
-The beam of the Yebes 40m telescope varies significantly across the Q band, ranging from 55$^{\prime\prime}$ at the lowest frequencies to 35$^{\prime\prime}$ at the highest.
-If the source is compact relative to the beam size, this variation can substantially affect the observed intensity of the HRLs.
 In contrast, the Orion KL exhibits the opposite trend compared to our target sources, where the intensity of HRLs decreases with frequency in the 30-50 GHz range.
 This behavior suggests either optical depth effects or beam dilution, as it varies with frequency.
 In single dish observations of Orion KL, the primary beam size was 30$^{\prime\prime}$ at 40 GHz \citep{liu2022}.
 To further investigate, we examined the trend in HRL intensities in Orion KL using ALMA Band 1 line survey data (see Fig. \ref{fig:line-int-alma}) and found a similar result to that obtained from single-dish observations.
 For this analysis, we selected two different locations (see Fig. \ref{fig:cont-7mm}): one near the hot core (HC) peak and another near the recombination line (RRL) peak, where HRLs are particularly strong.
 We measured the line intensities from spectra extracted within a 30$^{\prime\prime}$-diameter aperture.
 The opposite trend in the Orion KL can be attributed to specific local conditions and physical processes affecting the source.
 The local electron density and temperature can affect the population of energy levels differently.
 Interestingly, while lower-order transitions like H51$\alpha$ are expected to be more intense than higher-order ones (e.g., H56$\alpha$) under low-density conditions due to collisional excitation, we observe the opposite trend.
-The observed reversal trend suggests that non-LTE effects, higher electron densities, or optical depth effects may be influencing the excitation and radiative transfer of the hydrogen recombination lines in this region.
-High-spatial-resolution observations and modeling are necessary to understand the specific reasons for this behavior, and such studies can provide valuable insights into the diverse nature of ionized regions.
+The observed reversal trend suggests that non-LTE effects, higher electron densities, or optical depth effects may be influencing the excitation and radiative transfer of the HRLs in this region.
+The decreasing intensity trend with frequency may be due to a more extended, lower-density, or more evolved HII region.
+The narrower line widths of RRLs towards Orion KL compared to our target sources suggest less dynamical activity.
+This region may be older or less massive, with a lower-density HII region, which explains both the lower intensity and narrower lines.
+Dust absorption could also contribute to the reduced intensity, especially if a dense dust envelope surrounds the source.
+Additionally, the decreasing trend might be influenced by stimulated emission in higher-$n$ RRLs (i.e., those at lower frequencies), as these effects are more pronounced in transitions with high principal quantum numbers and lower-density environments.
+Nonetheless, High-spatial-resolution observations and modeling are necessary to understand the specific reasons for this behavior, and such studies can provide valuable insights into the diverse nature of ionized regions.